sravyasona/FinalQuizApplication/README.md

 # FinalQuizApplication

+INTRODUCTION
+Mobile Computing is very popular and almost present everywhere.
+Nowadays, smartphones are the tools in our society to communicate with other people, Entertainment and many more.
+Smartphone development became important than before.
+Android is one of the best leading operating systems for smart- phones.
+It is also an open-source system platform.
+Many of the smartphones adopt this platform to work on more development projects.
+We proposed a quiz application design based on Android.
+The main goal of the paper is for students participating in learning the knowledge of dierent topics by attempting some quiz questions related to their interest area.
+This app will help the students for the general knowledge foundation by using mobile computing.

 Application has many of the main functions.
 The application has the login page, where an application starts the activity with the login page.
 After entering the